-Josh: Yeh man, it’s Josh from The Skints here, were at the very undercover, Undercover Festival!
+Josh: It’s Josh from The Skints here, we’re at the very undercover, Undercover Festival!

 CJ: It is a nice little sweaty vibe!

-Josh: Yeh Man, the people, do you know what?
-Like Surrey, like, we always had love in South London because we always used to play in like Brixton and stuff back in the day and then when we started playing further south like Kingston, Guildford..
+Josh: Yeah Man, the people, do you know what?
+Like Surrey, we always had love in South London because we always used to play in like Brixton and stuff back in the day and then when we started playing further south like Kingston, Guildford…

 CJ: Love Kingston!

-Josh: Yeh all the little festivals around here they always show The Skints love so we appreciate that to the fullest man.
+Josh: Yeah all the little festivals around here they always show The Skints love so we appreciate that to the fullest man.

 CJ: Ah that’s special man and it’s good that you’re reaching out because I know East London is your roots so that’s your base right?

-Josh: Yeh well compared to most of the places we played this is kind of a minor trip for us but we’re from East London yeh.
+Josh: Well compared to most of the places we played this is kind of a minor trip for us but we’re from East London yeah.

-CJ: Yeh you get about a lot internationally so to speak yeh?
+CJ: Yeah you get about a lot internationally so to speak?

-Josh: Yeh man we’re just trying to spread The Skints Vibrations wherever we can kinda thing you know?
+Josh: Yeah man we’re just trying to spread The Skints vibrations wherever we can kinda thing you know?

 CJ: Nice one, nice one Josh.
-So where about in East London are you actually from?
+So where abouts in East London are you actually from?

-CJ: Yes, I know them manors as well, and I thought that was where you were from.
-I caught you guys down at Boomtown festival.
+CJ: Yes, I know those manors as well and I thought that was where you were from.
+I caught you guys down at Boomtown Festival.

 Josh: Ok, that was a crazy show, man!
 A crazy show!

-Josh: Basically it we me and a couple of friends, I was 14 going on 15 and I wanted to make some Trad-Ska music when I was at school and then me Marcia and John was playing together and then we was kinda playing like, Ska and then we stared doing a more ska-punk thing and then Jamie came along and we were only playing like, local because we were still at school, still little kids man, and then Jamie come along 2007 and that’s when we started to play all over London and we started doing more Reggae music.
-And then kind of, from then really you know it kind of went from doing a few shows, to booking our own tours and then yeh it…
+Josh: Basically it was me and a couple of friends, I was 14 going on 15 and I wanted to make some trad-ska music when I was at school and then me, Marcia and John was playing together and then we was kinda playing like, ska and then we stared doing a more ska-punk thing and then Jamie came along and we were only playing like, local because we were still at school, still little kids man, and then Jamie come along in 2007 and that’s when we started to play all over London and we started doing more reggae music.
+From then, it kind of went from doing a few shows, to booking our own tours and then yeah it…

 CJ: It just blew up!